-Face Addiction with Interventions and Training for Healing (F.A.I.T.H.)
-Initiatives is GOAL’s new program to assist congregations build sustainable team Addiction Prevention and Recovery Support ministries.
-This program is funded by the Lancaster County Drug & Alcohol Commission offered to Lancaster County faith organizations.
-GOAL contracted with Faith Partners, LLC, to deliver a 3-part training series to equip lay leaders to sustain a prevention and recovery ministry.
-Faith Partners is a national non-profit that has trained hundreds of congregational teams from 22 different faith traditions in 29 states with their evidence-based training model.
+Face Addiction with Intervention and Training for Healing (F.A.I.T.H.)
+Initiatives assists faith organizations to build sustainable addiction prevention and/or recovery support ministries/programs.
+Funded in part by the Lancaster County Drug & Alcohol Commission and the York County NE School District, and private funders, F.A.I.T.H.
+Initiatives delivers to faith organizations a 3-part workshop series to equip lay leaders and help sustain prevention and recovery ministries/programs.
+GOAL contracts with Faith Partners, LLC, a national non-profit that has trained hundreds of congregational teams from over 22 different faith traditions in over 29 states with their evidence-based training model.

-- fewer people experience opioid, alcohol and other drug problems;
+- fewer people experience opioid, alcohol and other drug addictions;

 F.A.I.T.H.
-Initiatives: Additional Workshop Topics to Equip Ministries on Addiction Prevention
+Initiatives: Wrap-Around Workshop Topics to Equip Ministries on Addiction Prevention

-GOAL can come alongside your team to provide additional educational support to equip and sustain your program/ministry.
-If you would like a GOAL trainer to provide education on any of the topics listed below, contact GOAL at 717-824-3310 or email: email@example.com.
+GOAL comes alongside your team to provide additional educational support to equip and sustain your program/ministry.
+If you would like a GOAL trainer to provide education on any of the topics listed below, contact GOAL at 717-824-3310 or email Paige Harker at email@example.com.
 We look forward to working with you to bring healing to our community.

-- Addiction as a Family Disease – 6-hr workshop that can be divided into two 3hr sessions.
-In two 6 hr sessions, participants prepare and present their own Genograms.
-Participants receive booklet.
+- Addiction as a Family Disease – 6-hr workshop that can be divided into two 3-hr sessions.
+In two 6-hr sessions, participants prepare and present their own Genograms.
+Participants receive a booklet.

-- Addiction, Family Issues, Recovery and Healing – Special 3-hr training for clergy with Manual.
-Clergy keep Manual and pamphlets.
+- Addiction, Family Issues, Recovery, and Healing – Special 3-hr training for clergy with Manual.
+Clergy keeps manual and pamphlets.

-- Congregational Awareness and Empowerment or How Addiction affects members of your Congregation – Basic 6-hr workshop that can be facilitated in two 3 hr sessions.
+- Congregational Awareness and Empowerment or How Addiction Affects Members of Your Congregation – Basic 6-hr workshop that can be facilitated in two 3-hr sessions or one 6-hr session.
 Trainer presentations and panel discussion.

 - Coping after Overdose death – 4-hr trainer presentation with participant activities and handouts.

-- Healing Hope for Bruised Souls – An in depth 8-hr workshop (in two segments) for Stephen’s and Care ministers with a teaching manual that covers addition and mental health issues, assessment tools, and describing the healing process.
+- Healing Hope for Bruised Souls – An in-depth 8-hr workshop (in two segments) for Stephen and Care ministers with a teaching manual that covers addition and mental health issues, assessment tools, and describing the healing process.
 Participants keep manual.
 Pastoral Care situations discussed.

 - Interventions – An 8-hr workshop divided into 2 sessions.

 - Is Addiction a Disease?
-In this 4-6 hr workshop a presenter explains the spiritual, psychological, relational and spiritual aspects of the Addiction sickness.
+In this 4-6 hr workshop, a presenter explains the spiritual, psychological, relational and spiritual aspects of addiction.

-- Mentoring Issues – A 3-hr guided discussion on how to help and how not to help, with a special emphasis on enabling.
+- Mentoring Issues – A 3-hr guided discussion on how to help and how not to help, with a special emphasis on enabling behaviors.

-- Signs and Symptoms of Addiction – A 6-hr workshop led by a physician trainer.
+- Signs and Symptoms of Addiction – A 6-hr workshop led by a physician.

 - Support Groups: Kinds and Effectiveness – A 6-hr practicum, with explanation and practice in different kinds of support groups.